gfleury/narrowTrade/README.md

 - API's context with timeout and exponential backoff `sleep = min(2000, random.uniform(5, sleep * 3))`
 - Removed closed orders from .narrow_tags

+Standalone tools:
+- FX hedging - sheets can be configured to automatically hedge other positions or transactions once these are committed

 ## Nice to check technical projects:
 - https://github.com/sdcoffey/techan